Delete a DreamHost WordPress install

 The difference between Removing and Deleting

-Clicking the Remove from List button deactivates a DreamHost WordPress install so it is no longer managed by DreamHost.
+Clicking the Remove button deactivates a DreamHost WordPress install so it is no longer managed by DreamHost.
 If you wish to continue using this WordPress install, you will then be responsible for keeping it updated.

 This option removes it from the list, but it does not delete any files.